aurorascharff/rsc-workshop/STEPS.md

 ### App: Add transition to Search

 - Add transition for spinner to the search.
 Batching, we dont need to debounce.
+Prog-enh works.

 ### App: Add transition and ContactButton sidebar